bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ├─  CREATING SIAMESE NETWORKS(VGG...) -> I have a VGG decision network and VGG linear network (that last not used)

-├─ UTILITIES FOR METRICS OF OUR MODELS  -> With this section we obtain the validation and training accuracy and losseS
+├─ UTILITIES FOR METRICS OF OUR MODELS  -> With this section I obtain the validation and training accuracy and losseS

-├─ LOOP FOR TRAINING  -> WIn this section we create the model, calculate the loss and backpropagate
+├─ LOOP FOR TRAINING  -> In this section I create the model, calculate the loss and backpropagate

 ├─ LOOP FOR VALIDATION  ->In this section the model is calculated with validation images

-After this different tests are calculated with different parameter configurations
+After this, different test are calculated with different parameter configurations, the reader can read in the colab the last execution done by me and the results.

 ├─ LTEST 1: LR=1E-3, WD=0, N_EPOCHS=60 SIAMESE DECISION WITHOUT DATA AUGMENTATION